fabric8io/docker-maven-plugin/doc/manual.md

   name (either its alias or full name) or it can be a comma separated list with multiple image names.
 Any name which doesn't refer an image in the configuration will be ignored.
+* **verbose** (`docker.verbose`) Switch on the verbose mode, which e.g. will print single build steps when creating an image.
+Switched off by default.
 * **useColor** (`docker.useColor`)
   If set to `true` the log output of this plugin will be colored.
 By default the output is colored if the build is running with a TTY,